qiime2/dev-docs/source/storing-data/provenance.rst

 - ``VERSION``: :ref:`identifying-an-archive`
 - ``metadata.yaml``: :ref:`metadata-yaml`
-- ``citations.bib``: all bibtex-formatted citations registered to the Action
+- ``citations.bib``: all citations related to the run Action, in `bibtex format <https://www.bibtex.com/g/bibtex-format/>`_.
+(This includes "passthrough" citations like those registered to transformers, regardless of the plugin where they are registered.)
-- ``action/action.yaml``: a YAML description of the Action and its environmnet.
+- ``action/action.yaml``: a YAML description of the Action and its environment.
 The good stuff!
 - [optional] ``action/metadata.tsv`` or other data files: data captured to provide additional Action context

 The ``action.yaml`` file